wesamly/easyvhost/README.md

 **Technology**

-Laravel PHP Framework, with Vuejs for frontend, and MySQL Database.
+Laravel PHP Framework, with Vue 3 for frontend, and MySQL Database.

 **Status**